 Keep in mind that social media posts and videos that make Ozempic out to be a miracle drug only tell part of the story.
 While it’s true that Ozempic can promote healthy weight loss, it’s equally true that any weight loss journey is long, multi-faceted, and fraught with many challenges.

-Below, we’ll review how Ozempic works for weight loss and explore some of the reasons why you might not be losing as much weight as you’d expected—plus provide some potential solutions.
+Below, we’ll review how Ozempic works in both diabetics and non-diabetics for weight loss and explore some of the reasons why you might not be losing as much weight as you’d expected—plus provide some potential solutions.

 As always, bear in mind that the information provided on this website doesn’t constitute medical advice and is meant to enhance, not replace, a conversation with your primary healthcare provider.